docent-net/fedora-desktop-ansible/readme.md

-This is my official provisioner for the Fedora 21 desktop Feel free to use it, modify, contribute etc
+This is my official provisioner for the Fedora 21 XFCE desktop.
+Feel free to use it, modify, contribute etc.
 Always interested in your comments - write me!

 Usage: